Written by: Apurva Pawar

 They appreciate snuggling up next to their master or for warmth on their clothing or bedclothes.

 Apple-head chihuahuas are often compared with deer-head chihuahuas.
-Even though they look a little similar, there are a few slight differences among both types.
+Even though they look a little similar, there are a few slight differences between the types.
 Also, remember, they are not two different breeds, but two different types of one breed – Chihuahua.

 Below, I have ruled out the difference between apple-head chihuahuas and deer-head chihuahuas based on parameters such as Head shape, physical appearances like size and height, health, and popularity.